zwcrowley/blackstone/README.md

 ## Usage

-Here is just one use for `blackstone` that creates a stacked bar chart of pre-post data:
+Here is one use for `blackstone` that creates a stacked bar chart of pre-post data:

 ``` r
 library(blackstone)